This is The Digital Story Podcast #594, July 25, 2017. Today's theme is "No Such Thing as Free Time." I'm Derrick Story.

 Updates and Such

 And finally, be sure to visit our friends at Red River Paper for all of your inkjet supply needs.
-And a big thanks ImageFramer for also supporting this podcast.

 See you next week!